britnia/connect_four/README.md

 ## for Primary Game Play
 * ~handle full columns (right now trying to drop into a full column results in an error. instead the db update should fail and the user should get a message telling her to chose a different column.
 If the computer chooses a full column no message needs to show but it should be forced to try again until it picks a good one. it's probably easiest to handle this in the controller)~
-* new fun bug uncovered!!! -- When the computer wins it gets real mad about the render :edit
+* ~new fun bug uncovered!!! -- When the computer wins it gets real mad about the render :edit~
+* error in show. somehow it's calling each on a string "b" now?!?!?
 * get diagonal winner
 * decide if I'm going to use the delete feature.
 Tear it out if not.
 * unit tests